LentilStew/clip-manager/README.md

 Installation
 To install the Community Highlights Bot, follow these steps:

-## Clone the repository to your local machine
-Install the required dependencies by running pip install -r requirements.txt Create a settings.json file based on the example file provided, and fill in the necessary values Run the script using python main.py

 ## Configuration
 The Community Highlights Bot is highly customizable, and allows you to configure a variety of settings to control how the highlight videos are generated.
 The following settings are available in the settings.json file: